hkhako/OS_Dreamfactory2.0/README.md

-# OS_Dreamfactory2.0
-RedHat OpenShift - DIY Dreamfactory 2.0 Cartridge
+##RedHat OpenShift - DIY Dreamfactory 2.0 Cartridge
 =======
 ### Acknowledgment

 This project is based on laobubu's php installation script: https://github.com/laobubu/openshift-php5.5-cgi-apache

 ### Introduction
-Dreamfactory 2.0 require PHP 5.5, which is not in the list of OpenShift pre-made Cartridges, so I have to DIY.
+The new Dreamfactory2.0 is just out of beta (as in yesterday to when this file was written).
+The new 2.0 added OAuth services which are very useful.
+I had been trying to install 2.0 beta to OpenShift.
+However, it requires PHP 5.5, which is not in the list of OpenShift pre-made Cartridges.
+So, I decided to DIY.
 The process isn't smooth at all, took me a week or two to find solutions to all issues.
 Many errors had occured and dependency missing during the process.
 Hope you find this DIY cartridge useful.

 ### Requirment

 1. OpenShift account, goto http://openshift.redhat.com
 2. Github account, goto https://github.com